-These guidelines do not create any rights or expectations.
+These quidelines do not create any rights or expectations.
 Matrix time frames refer to imprisonment only.
-Refer to the categorization of offenses with the exception of "Specific 3rds," which are the 3rd Degree Offenses of: DUI, Possession of Firearm by Restricted Person, and Failure to Respond to Officer's Signal to Stop.
+Refer to the categorization of offenses with the exception of "Specific 3rds," which are the 3rd Degree Offenses of: DUI, Possession of Firearm by Restricted Person, and Failure to Respond to Officer's Signal to Stop, and "Specific 2nd," which refers to 2nd Degree Felony Possession of a Firearm by a Restricted Person.